Design Guidelines: Sheet Metal Fabrication

 - Plating: Anodize, chromate, zinc, and passivate

 We hold a +/- 1 degree tolerance on all bend angles.
-Our bend radius option is 0.030 in (0.762mm).
-This is an industry standard and most cost-effective.
+We offer a wide range of common bend radii, but our standard bend radius is 0.030 in (0.762mm).
+This is an industry standard and the most cost-effective.
 Flange length must be at least 4 times the material thickness.

 It is recommended to use the same radii across all bends, and flange length must be at least 4 times the material thickness.

-We form closed hems—folds at the end of a part to create a rounded edge.
+We form both open and closed hems.
 The tolerance of a hem is dependent upon the hem’s radius, material thickness, and features near the hem.

-We recommend that the minimum inside diameter equals the material thickness, and the hem return length is 6 times material thickness.
+We recommend that the minimum inside diameter equals the material thickness, and a hem return length of 6x material thickness.

 Offsets are used to create Z-shaped profiles in sheet metal parts.
 We offset height tolerance at +/-0.012 in.
 (0.304mm) from top of sheet to top of form and recommend an offset of 0.030 in.
 (0.762mm).